 Harry threw his butterflies in the way.

 Voldemort smiled.
 His curses tore great, gaping holes through Harry’s swarm.
-Harry deflected back all the curses he could manage, but some slipped through, carving long, deep gouges in the floor of boring holes in the walls and ceiling.
+Harry deflected back all the curses he could manage, but some slipped through, carving long, deep gouges in the floor.

-Let’s turn him round so I can get out of here.
-Harry retreated, curving round past the fountain.
+Let’s turn him ‘round so I can get out of here.
+Harry retreated, circling past the fountain.

-The golden statues melted and flowed across the floor into the shape of vast serpent; it coiled across the floor, blocking his exit.
+The golden statues melted and flowed across the floor into the shape of a vast serpent.
+It coiled before the entrance, a smooth-scaled, shining wall.